After months of searching, you’ve finally found the right home. But what if you now need to convert this primary residence into a rental property?

 Perhaps your life has changed and your home just doesn’t meet your needs or that job you’ve been eyeing suddenly materializes—but it’s out of state?

 Rest assured: it’s doable.
-But you need to know that facts before you jump into becoming a landlord.
+But you need to know those facts before you jump into becoming a landlord.
 Let’s break down the basics.

 Most lenders assume that owner-occupied transactions mean the homeowner will live in the home for at least 12 months.
 When you close, you sign documents attesting to that intention.